MUbarak123-56/IMDB-TV/README.md

 ## Dataset Folders

-There are three dataset folders: anime-series-data/, anime-series-data-named/ and cumulative-data/.
+There are three dataset folders: tv-series-data/, tv-series-data-named/ and cumulative-data/.

-The anime-series-data/ folder contains 50 data sets.
-Each dataset contains information about all the episodes' information of a specific anime that belongs to the top 50 rated anime on IMDb.
+The tv-series-data/ folder contains 250 data sets.
+Each dataset contains information about all the episodes' information of a specific TV show that belongs to the top 250 rated TV shows on IMDb.
 The data sets are named based on their encoded title which is of the format tt_______.csv.
-The blanks signifies the numbers that are used to act as an identifier for each anime.
-Saving the anime data sets in this format makes it easy to reference each anime according to its encoded title.
-If one were interested in accessing an anime page on IMDb, they can easily use the link: https://www.imdb.com/title/tt______/.
-All they need to do is to replace the tt______ in the link with the one that is used to store the anime data sets' csv file.
+The blanks signifies the numbers that are used to act as an identifier for each TV show when searching for them on IMDb.
+Hence, if one were interested in accessing a TV show's page on IMDb, they can easily use the link: https://www.imdb.com/title/tt______/.
+All they need to do is to replace the tt______ in the link with the one that is used to store the TV show data sets' csv file.

-The anime-series-data-named/ folder has the 50 data sets from the anime-series-data/ folder named appropriately with the actual anime name.
-This makes it easy for people who are interested in gathering specific information about a specific anime.
+The tv-series-data-named/ folder has the 250 data sets from the tv-series-data/ folder named appropriately with the actual TV show's name.
+This makes it easy for people who are interested in gathering specific information about a specific TV show.

 The cumulative-data/ folder contains three data sets.
-The anime_best_50.csv file is collects data on the top 50 rated anime, their ratings and a few other information.
-The anime_dataset.csv is a concatenation of all the 50 datasets in anime-series-data/ folder.
-The top1000_episodes_imdb.csv file contains information about the top 1000 episodes of IMDb such as episode name, the tv show they belong to and other sorts of information
+The IMDb_top_250.csv file collects data on the top 250 rated IMDb TV show, their ratings and a few other information.
+The tv_dataset.csv is a concatenation of all the 250 datasets in tv-series-data/ folder.
+The top1000_episodes_imdb.csv file contains information about the top 1000 episodes of IMDb such as episode name, the tv show they belong to and other sorts of information about the episodes.

 ### Note about data

-- In order to gather the top 50 IMDb anime, all the animes with at least 10,000 votes were collected.
-Then, the top 50 ones were arranged in descending order in terms of their ratings.
-Hence, figuring out the top 50 rated anime on IMDb.
 - It was noticed that some Attack on Titan episodes' airdates for season 1 are not chronological.
 This stems from the fact that the some of the airdates are the english airdate rather than the japanese airdate.
 Due to the fact that it takes a while to convert an anime from its original language into an english version, the airdates of the same episode tend to be wide apart for both languages.

 ## Resources